 Hungry children have weaker immune systems, are sick more often, have difficulty paying attention in class, and are less successful academically.
 In addition, hunger limits social development, and is linked to behavioral problems related to stress and fatigue.

 single serve oatmeal

 small jars of peanut butter and jelly

 "As a teacher I was saddened to see one of my students asking his classmates for their lunch leftovers.
 He knew he had a long weekend ahead with little food at home.
 Now he gets weekend meals."

 HOW DOES IT WORK?

 Backpack programs exist in schools across the country, serving children who are identified as "food- insecure" by a teacher, counselor or parent.
 We rely on volunteers to pack bags of food that contain child-friendly, nutritious, non-perishable, easy-to-prepare meals and snacks.
 Then we deliver them each week to schools and other sites for distribution on Friday afternoons.
 At the high school level students will typically choose items from a pantry at the school.
-Some food is secured through the Blue Ridge Area Food Bank and much of it is donated by many local organizations, churches, groups, and individuals.
+Some food is secured through the Blue Ridge Area Food Bank and some of it is donated by many local organizations, churches, groups, and individuals.

 HOW CAN I BE A PART OF THIS?